-You do not need to be full-time in order to receive financial aid.
+You may not need to be full-time in order to receive financial aid.
 Grant award amounts for students attending less than full-time (12 in-program credit hours) will be subject to proration.
-North Carolina Community College Grant (NCCCG) requires students to be enrolled in at least 15 in-program credit hours to qualify for the full amount of their award each semester.
 You must be actively attending or have already completed, a minimum of 6 in-program credit hours to receive a loan disbursement.
 State grants require students to be actively attending a minimum of 6 in-program credit hours.

 Clock Hour Payments

-If you are enrolled in the Cosmetology Diploma, Esthetics Technology Certificate, or Manicuring/Nail Technology Certificate programs, you will be paid financial aid based on the number of clock hours you complete in the program.
+If you are enrolled in the Cosmetology Diploma or Esthetics Technology Certificate programs, you will be paid financial aid based on the number of clock hours you complete in the program.